DrDrunkenstein42/Save_the_Amazon/README.md

 ## Inspiration
 We realised how adverse the environmental effects of our purchases on e-commerce sites are, and decided to spread awareness about this issue.
-Amazon Ninja is **browser extension for Google Chrome** that estimates the environmental impact of products on Amazon.
+Eco-meter is **browser extension for Google Chrome** that estimates the environmental impact of products on Amazon.

 ## What it does
 The chrome extension conducts its activities in 3 phases.